maitak/sitebuilding/README.md

   1. *If you want to upgrade from 8.0.x to the new 8.1.x version*:
     1. First remove the `/vendor` dir and commit this.
-    2. add `/vendor` to `.gitignore` so it is not committed again (if not already done) 1.Then run this (this also applies If you are just updating 8.1.x versions:)
+    2. add `/vendor` to `.gitignore` so it is not committed again (if not already done)
+  1. Then run this (this also applies If you are just updating 8.1.x versions:)
-    3. Run `chmod 755 sites/default && git merge d8-starter/core-8.1.3`
+    1. Run `chmod 755 sites/default && git merge d8-starter/core-8.1.3`
-    4. Fix any merge conflicts: Probably composer.json and composer.lock
+    2. Fix any merge conflicts: Probably composer.json and composer.lock
     3. add `composer install` to all `before_deploy ` sections of `.amazeeio.yml`, E.g. https://github.com/AmazeeLabs/d8-starter/blob/dev/.amazeeio.yml
     4. Add this and commit.